-Application : Departure Explanation on application of the practice : Explanation for departure The Company is in a unique position in that the Executive Directors (that include the Chairman as well as the Chief Executive Officer) and the Non-Executive Director appointed by the major shareholder, do not receive remunerations from the Company.
+Application : Departure Explanation on : application of the practice Explanation for : The Company is in a unique position in that the Executive Directors (that include the departure Chairman as well as the Chief Executive Officer) and the Non-Executive Director appointed by the major shareholder, do not receive remunerations from the Company.
 This is by virtue of the fact that they are Directors and/or senior executives of the parent company and restrictions/internal policies therein.
 As such the only Directors who receive benefits from the Company (such as fees and allowances) are Independent Directors of the Company.
 The Independent Directors on the erstwhile Remuneration Committee also do not review the remunerations paid to senior management, all of whom are regular employees and who each undergo an annual performance evaluation where they have no say on the outcome of the evaluation or the determination in relation to any increments, bonuses or even promotions.
 The Independent Directors therefore formed the view that for the Remuneration Committee to be solely considering and recommending their own remuneration may give rise to potential conflict of interest.
 The Remuneration Committee also played no role in relation to the remunerations received by Senior Management personnel.
 Remuneration of the Board Based on the recommendation of the Independent Directors, Board at its meeting on August 22, 2014, determined to disband the Remuneration Committee. the Board of Directors assumed the role of the Remuneration Committee and manages the role by assuming the charter and procedure of the Remuneration Committee.
 The Board reviews and makes recommendations on the Independent Directors Fees for approval at the Annual General Meeting.
 The Independent Directors during deliberations at the Board Meeting may be asked to provide their views but would otherwise abstain from any other discussion or voting regarding such proposal.

 Remuneration of the Management Each Senior Management personnel on the Management Committee are regular employees who individually undergo an annual performance appraisal conducted by their superiors.
 These appraisals, determination of ratings and the resulting level increments and performance bonus (if any) are conducted and determined independent of the said Senior Management personnel.
 This process includes reviews by the Chairman and Executive Directors.
-Each Senior Management personnel has no control over the determination of the appraisal process.
-Large companies are rea encouraged to complete th quired to complete the columns below.
-Non-large companies are e columns below.
-Measure : Please explain the measure(s) the company has taken or intend to take to adopt the practice.
-Timeframe : Choose an item.
+Each Senior Management personnel has no control over the determination of the appraisal results, or changes in their remunerations following from the said appraisal process.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.
+Measure : Timeframe :